scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 12. Words matter
 13. I like to work with other people as part of an organisation
 14. Good things take time
-15. Focus on finishing over starting
+15. Focus on finishing over starting.

 ---